ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 This beatmap category exists to provide beatmaps wider exposure to the osu! community with the hopes of discovering potential problems.
 Problems can be reported to members of the BN and NAT from a beatmap's discussion page.
 Unlike Pending beatmaps, Qualified beatmaps cannot be updated by their creators, so feedback can only be applied after requesting a [nomination reset](#nomination-resets).

-Hybrid beatmaps — that is, beatmaps that contain multiple game modes — require two nominations on its main game mode, and only one nomination for each of its other modes before moving to the Qualified category.
+Hybrid beatmaps — that is, beatmaps that contain multiple game modes — require two nominations on its main game mode[^main-game-mode], and only one nomination for each of its other modes before moving to the Qualified category.
 Hybrid Beatmap Nominators who nominate these sets will affect the progress for all game modes they belong to.

 ## Nomination resets